 - Manipulative Bastard: John is awfully attentive to the ladies, finding shrewd ways of flattering them individually and making each of them think he has a particular interest in them in order to better manipulate them.
 On the more subtle end, he compliments Miss Martha's intelligence and implies he's sexually interested in her, while he finds a way to take Amy aside and tell her she's the "best friend" he has in the school and he owes her his life.
 To Edwina he baldly states during their first meeting that she is the most delicate beauty he has ever encountered, and all the while he's quite happily trying to sleep with Alicia.

-- Pragmatic Adaptation: The 2017 film significantly reduces the number of girls that John meets and at the same time, and leaves only one teenage girl, making the story deeper and ignoring the disturbing pedophilic overtones.
+- Pragmatic Adaptation: The film significantly reduces the number of girls that John meets, with only one being a teenager, allowing more exploration of the cast while getting rid of the disturbing pedophilic overtones the novel and 1971 film had.